hjoeyy/gym-progress-visualizer/README.md

 # gym-progress-visualizer
 An app that tracks your progress in the gym and determines if you are losing or gaining strength in the 4 main lifts: Bench Press, Squat, Deadlift, Overhead Press

+How to run the code?

+    -Open a live server or local server

 There are a number of statistics cards on this application:

 -Workouts logged